adityakiran1423/birth-hound/README.md

 # birth-hound
 <!-- Line break -->
-A UNIX daemon to keep track and notify you about all the birthdays your pea sized brain can't seem to remember, written in Rust🦀
+A UNIX daemon to keep track and notify you about all the birthdays your pea sized brain can't seem to remember, written in Rust 🦀

 ## To Note